qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/styleguide.rst

 Version 1.0
 -----------

-This is the QGIS Visual Style Guide.
+This is our QGIS Visual Style Guide.
 This document defines standards for the use of the our visual identity.
 It proposes a modernization of the QGIS brand to make it stronger, more visible and more adaptable to a broad range of use